 - Leftovers can be added to soups, other baked goods, or loaves of bread or they can be frozen.

-- Mix the almond flour, baking powder, baking soda, salt, cinnamon, allspice, nutmeg, and sugar (or sweetener of choice) in a bowl.
+- Mix the flour, baking powder, baking soda, salt, cinnamon, allspice, nutmeg, and sugar (or sweetener of choice) in a bowl.

 - In another bowl, whisk the eggs with the vanilla extract and the pumpkin puree.

 - Add the wet ingredients to the dry ones together with 2 tablespoons of chocolate chips.